All Episodes

 I have never understood what it was the Democrats were doing to inspire anybody outside their own ranks.

-I rage and hatred are not inspirational.
+Rage and hatred are not inspirational.

-They don't inspire people, you don't build movements with this.
+You don't build movements with this.

-I've never that's why I've had trouble believing these polls.
+I've never, that's why I've had trouble believing these polls.

 It's not how human nature works.

-Why in politics should rage and hatred of somebody who's not unlikable?
+In any other setting, why in politics should rage and hatred of somebody who's not unlikable?

 Bush is not a dislikable guy.

-Uh why should that work when it doesn't work anywhere else?
+Why should that work when it doesn't work anywhere else?

 I'm glad you waited too.